 Don't forget the office supplies!
 You will need pens, pencils, notepads, notebooks, a stapler, paper clips, file folders, and myriad other office supplies, depending upon how you work.
 Printer paper and ink cartridges are important if you need to print documents, and you will need a filing system for all of the documents that you print.

 A reliable and fast internet connection is critical to efficient work from home.
-Ask your company about their policy for reimbursement of this expense and always choose the fastest speed that is available (that fits your budget).
-Internet speed is especially important as you begin participating in video conferences, webinars, and using VOIP telephony.
-The ability to stream video for training or other purposes will also exact a toll on your internet bandwidth.
+Ask your company about their policy for reimbursement of this expense and always choose the fastest available speed (that fits your budget).
+Internet speed is especially important as you begin participating in video conferences, webinars and using VOIP telephony.
+Streaming video for training or other purposes will also exact a toll on your internet bandwidth.

-Project management, task management, and productivity software call all be helpful in organizing your time and ensuring that nothing falls through a crack.
+Project management, task management, and productivity software call all help to organize your time and ensure that nothing falls through a crack.
 For simple lists or project management, we recommend either Trello or Asana.
 Both of these tools are affordable and feature-packed.
 If you manage software or other development tasks, perhaps Jira is the best solution for those applications.

 All work and no play is, well, no fun.
 Be sure to set aside breaks throughout your day and consider informal Zoom calls with your colleagues to chat and connect socially.
-It can be lonely working at home, make time to socialize and to stay connected with your colleagues.
+It can be lonely working at home; make time to socialize and stay connected with your colleagues.

-As we all move towards a more virtual work life, keep these tips in mind in order to create the most pleasant and efficient arrangement possible.
+As we all move towards a more virtual work life, keep these tips in mind to create the most pleasant and efficient arrangement possible.